-- It appears to use the same nib as Classic and Mini, and they’re interchangeable but you have to physically pull the metal nib from the housings of the Classic or Mini to fit it into the Eco.
+- It appears to use the same nib as the TWSBI Classic, Mini and Mini-AL, Vac-Mini, Swipe, and Go.
+They’re technically interchangeable, but you have to physically pull the metal nib from the grip of the pen to swap them.
+It’s a smaller nib than what’s on the 580, and the spare 580 nib unit is not interchangeable with the Eco.

-- There is no nib unit to swap, must pull the nib (REALLY hard on the Classic)
+- There is no nib unit available for the Eco, so you must pull the nib from a whole pen in order to swap nibs (which is REALLY hard on the Classic, fyi).

-- Not many options for spare nibs in this size from other brands (none at Goulet), buying multiple Eco pens may end up being the most practical (if you can).
+- There aren’t many options for spare nibs in this size from other brands (none at Goulet), buying multiple Eco pens may end up being the most practical (if you can).

 - That all being said, the fins on the TWSBI feeds are extremely fragile.
-Removing the feed is not recommended.
+Removing the feed is not recommended unless using extreme caution (do at your own risk!).

 Is the grip triangular like a Lamy Safari?